 As is our custom, each summer the Executive Council of UPE evaluates a number of outstanding scholarship applicants at both the undergraduate and graduate levels.
 All scholarship applicants are required to complete a comprehensive application form which requires each applicant to attach all college-level transcripts, UPE adviser recommendation and statements from applicants related to their contributions to their respective UPE chapters and related student activities at their university, as well as their long-term plans for the profession.
 All documents related to the Scholarship Application process must be submitted as pdf files to firstname.lastname@example.org

-UPE Scholarship Awards – Applications for the 2013 UPE scholarship awards are due on June 15, 2013.
+UPE Scholarship Awards – Applications for the 2013 UPE scholarship awards are due on June 15, 2014.
 Awards range from $750 to $1,500.
-Council expects to present up to 25 awards in 2012.
 UPE members are encouraged to apply for one of these awards.

 UPE/ACM Scholarship Award

 UPE and the ACM wish to encourage academic excellence for students in the computing and information disciplines.
 UPE initiated this award with ACM I order to raise the importance of academic achievement and professional commitment to ACM student members who are about to enter the computing profession.

 UPE provides four awards of $1,000 each for the UPE/ACM Scholarship Awards.
 Winners will also receive a certificate of commendation from UPE.

 Who is Eligible: All graduate and undergraduate students (past 12th grade, college-level and above), who are ACM members and also members of the ACM Student Chapter at their academic institution.